G1 Climax: List of winners

-Tokyo Dome IWGP Heavyweight Championship challenge rights certificate
+IWGP Heavyweight Championship challenge rights certificate

+The tradition of G1 Climax winners getting an IWGP Heavyweight Championship title shot has been in place since the beginning of the tournament, with exceptions in 1992 (when Masahiro Chono was awarded the NWA World Heavyweight Championship as prize for winning the tournament), 1993 and 2001 (when Yuji Nagata challenged for the GHC Heavyweight title due to the IWGP being vacant at the time) as well as 1995 and 2000, when the champion won the tournament.
+This tradition can be traced back to the days of the IWGP League, with the championship itself being awarded the title per stipulation from 1983 to 1986 and the 1987 tournament being used to crown the first proper, full-time IWGP Heavyweight champion.
+1988 would be the first time a title shot was awarded to the winner.

+After winning the 2012 G1 Climax, Kazuchika Okada made a shocking statement to challenge Hiroshi Tanahashi at Wrestle Kingdom 7.
+This would start a tradition that lasted every year until 2024, when Zack Sabre Jr choose to face Tetsuya Naito at King or Pro-Wrestling, and would be repeated in 2025 with Konosuke Takeshita challenging Sabre Jr at the same event.

+World League

 1974

 The 1974 World League ran from April 5 to May 8, 1974.
-The tournament began with 16 wrestlers, eight Japanese and eight Internationals (called gaijin, the Japanese term for foreigners), placed into groups accordingly.
+The tournament began with 16 wrestlers, eight Japanese and eight Internationals, placed into groups accordingly.
 All first round matches featured the Japanese against the Internationals.
 The top four finishers from both groups advanced to a second round of round-robin competition.

 1975

 The 1975 World League ran from April 4 to May 16, 1975.
 The tournament featured 16 wrestlers, but the Locals versus Internationals format was abolished.
 The top five finishers advanced to a knockout round, with the top finisher receiving a bye to the final.

 1976

 The 1976 World League ran from April 2 to May 11, 1976.
 The tournament featured 14 wrestlers.
 The top finisher advanced to the final match of the tournament, to face the winner of a three-wrestler round-robin semifinal round.